n8-c-reason/com1001-2024/technical-FAQ.md

 First, open a tab and check you are indeed logged in.
 If you are, try clearing out your cookies in your browser settings, close and re-open your browser, log into Codio and try again.

 Sometimes Codio's cookies, which track whether a user is logged in or not, are blocked by a browser's default privacy mechanisms.
-Here are my experiences (and remedies) with certain browsers:
+Here are my experiences (and remedies) with certain browsers.
+Note that these are for Mac – your experience may differ!

 * **Brave** – doesn't work.
 Remedy: Go to your browser settings, and select "Privacy & Security".
 Then go to "Cookies and other site data".
 Under "Sites that can always use cookies", add `codio.com` and `codio.io` separately.
 Ensure the "Including third-party cookies on this site" checkbox is selected.
 Now close and re-open your browser, and log back into Codio.
 * **Chrome** – works fine.
+* **Edge** – works fine.
 * **Firefox** – doesn't work.
 Remedy: Go to your browser settings, and select "Privacy & Security".
 Under "Enhanced Tracking Protection" click the "Manage Exceptions" button.
 Add `codio.com` and `codio.io`.
 Click "Save Changes".
 Now close and re-open your browser, and log back into Codio.
 * **Safari** – works fine.